mobilecasez/fix-merchant-app/TERMS_OF_SERVICE.md

-# Terms of Service for Product Import Pro
+# Terms of Service for ShopFlix AI

-**Last Updated: December 15, 2025**
+**Last Updated: December 23, 2025**

 ## 1. Acceptance of Terms

-By installing, accessing, or using Product Import Pro (the "App"), you agree to be bound by these Terms of Service ("Terms").
+By installing, accessing, or using ShopFlix AI (the "App"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the App.

 ## 2. Description of Service

-Product Import Pro is a Shopify application that provides:
+ShopFlix AI is a Shopify application that provides:
-- Product import from multiple e-commerce platforms
+- Product import from 11+ e-commerce platforms (Amazon, eBay, Walmart, AliExpress, Shopee, Taobao, JD.com, Temu, Mercado Libre, Coupang, Flipkart)
-- AI-powered product description generation
+- AI-powered product description generation and rewriting
-- Automated image importing
+- Automated GTIN/UPC finder
 - Google Merchant Center compliance checking
-- Product management tools
+- Product category matching
+- Store-wide product compliance reports
+- Usage analytics and dashboard

 ## 3. Account Requirements